Pongo Poetry at Schoolhouse Washington

 The Pongo Poetry at Schoolhouse Washington project seeks applications for its Fellowships to establish school-based poetry programs for middle-school students who have experienced homelessness or housing instability, as well as other personal traumas and challenges.
-Applications are due January 12, 2018.
+Applications due January 12, 2018.

 Through funding from the Bill & Melinda Gates Foundation, the Pongo Poetry at Schoolhouse Washington project will award up to four grants to McKinney-Vento or Students in Transition programs in Washington state schools and/or school districts, to implement a poetry program that starts in winter/spring 2018.
 The project is a collaboration among Pongo Poetry, Schoolhouse Washington and Seattle University’s Project on Family Homelessness.

 - A free in-person training session on Pongo’s acclaimed teaching method, of 3-5 hours, in February-April 2018 in each fellowship school district, for up to 20 people per district.
 Also included: up to 20 copies of the Pongo methodology book, “Writing with At-Risk Youth,” one for each participant in the training session.
 (The value of the training for 20 people is $5,000.
 Travel costs will be covered by Pongo.)

 - A $1,000 stipend that could be used for poetry books, book publication, guest poets, journals, costs for readings, etc.

 - $25 gift cards for up to 10 middle-school students who participate in the initial writing opportunity.

 - An opportunity for student poetry to be published in a book at the end of the project, with their permission.
 Confidentiality will be maintained.

 We Seek Applications From: